Life insurance for renters

 What types of life insurance do renters need?

-It depends on your circumstances, personal preference and even your age.
+The type of life insurance you may need depends on your circumstances, personal preference and even your age.
 As a renter, you might want to consider the following types of life insurance cover:

 Level term life insurance

 This type of policy is designed to pay out a fixed amount in one lump sum if you die during the term (length of the policy) and have kept paying the premiums.
-You get to decide how much you want the pay-out to be and how long the policy should last.
+You get to decide how much you want the payout to be and how long the policy should last.
 The cost of your premium stays the same throughout the length of your policy, so it could be a good option if you’re used to budgeting each month.

-Find out more about level term life insurance
+Find out more about level term life insurance.

 Family Income Benefit life insurance